mona-actions/gh-pma/README.md

 # gh-pma
 Post-Migration Audit (PMA) Extension For GitHub CLI.
-Used to compare GitHub Enterprise (Server or Cloud) to GitHub Enterprise Cloud (includes Managed Users) migrations after using the [GEI](https://github.com/github/gh-gei) tool.
+This extension is used to compare GitHub Enterprise (Server or Cloud) to GitHub Enterprise Cloud (includes Managed Users) migrations after using the [GEI](https://github.com/github/gh-gei) tool.

 Will report on:
 - Repositories from source exist in target